-As you’re implementing the debt reduction plan, you’re also tempering your spending.
+As you are implementing the debt reduction plan, you are also tempering your spending.
 In particular, you need to put a stop on your credit card usage.
 Accumulating more charges will only set you back and wreck your debt reduction strategy.

-There’s more to gain in case your creditors agree to a reduced settlement or debt restructuring scheme.
+There is more to gain in case your creditors agree to a reduced settlement or debt restructuring scheme.
 A payment extension might be granted too.
-Also, if there’s a window to move your credit card debt to a new one with lower interest rates, do it.
+Also, if there is a window to move your credit card debt to a new one with lower interest rates, do it.

-As mentioned earlier, obtaining a personal loan can be a solution to pay off your debts and consolidate them in one basket.
+As mentioned earlier, obtaining a low interest rate personal loan through debt consolidation can be a solution to pay off your debts.
 Some who took this option were able to reduce their monthly debt commitments.
 Debt consolidation offers a lot of benefits too.
-Consult with a personal loans provider to find out how they can be of help to lighten your financial cargo.
+Consult a personal loan provider to find out how they help to lighten your financial cargo.

 The success of your debt reduction plan rides on your shoulders.
 Just as your accumulation of debt is your own doing, resolving the problem is your own lookout.

 A debt problem is a very private matter.
-If you do want to disclose your financial concern, keep it a secret and deal with it by yourself.
-You can pull it off if you can strictly implement your personally-crafted debt reduction plan.
+If you do not want to disclose your financial concerns, keep it as a secret and deal with it by yourself.
+You can pull it off if you can strictly implement your personally crafted debt reduction plan.
 Your financial mistake can only be corrected with willpower.
-Once you’ve succeeded, learn from your debt blunders.
+Once you have succeeded, learn from your debt blunders.
 A debt-free situation is far better than a debt-ridden condition.